benjiqq/NuBot/README.md

 ###Secondary Peg Parameters
 When running the bot against a currency pair different from NBT/USD, the bot needs additional parameters to run.
 The custodian must specify the price feeds that the bot must use to track the price of a currency (both fiat and crypto) different from USD.
 The price feed will track the live rate between the *secondary peg* currency and USD.

-It is sufficient to append a JSON object in the standard options file structured in the following example (for a nbt/usd pair) :
+It is sufficient to add a JSON object in the standard options file structured in the following example (for a nbt/usd pair) :

 ```json
 "secondary-peg-options":